skth5199/skth5199.github.io/_posts/2022-05-03-Theoritical-analysis-of-Mediaeval-tweet-classification.md

 forest algorithms

 ## Approach 3
 1) Preprocessing: The tweets must first be normalized by matching patterns using regular expressions.
 This was done to “map syntactic, lexical and Twitter specific forms found in tweets to their normalized forms” [6].
 Hashtags and mentions are Twitter specific forms, and the rest are lexical forms.
 These were stored as separate attributes.
-The tweets were then tokenized, and the stop words were removed like in approach
-1. Moreover, there are just 379 unique ‘imageId’ values out of 14,468 rows.
+The tweets were then tokenized, and the stop words were removed like in approach 1.
+Moreover, there are just 379 unique ‘imageId’ values out of 14,468 rows.
 Hence, this attribute could greatly help with distinguishing power and consequently was included.
 2) Feature extraction and Selection: The text tokens, the engineered hashtags and mentions fields, imageId and the class labels were selected.
 The text tokens were transformed into their respective TF-IDF representations.
 The imageId, hashtags and mentions are one -hot encoded using the ‘sklearn’ one-hot encoder library.
 Dimensionality Reduction was not applied to the whole dataset to avoid loss of information implied by inter tweet relations via user mentions, hashtags and imageIds.
-However,
-PCA was used to reduce the dimensionality of only the TF-IDF representations of the tokens.
+However, PCA was used to reduce the dimensionality of only the TF-IDF representations of the tokens.
 This ensures low redundancy and correlation amongst features through orthogonal components that have a high differentiating potential [14].
 3) Modelling: A deep neural network is best suited for this approach as the number of features is comparatively larger than the other approaches.
 Deep Neural networks consist of a fair number of neurons.
 Each neuron is a powerful classifier and hence a deep network of them will do a stellar job with a larger number of features when compared to conventional Machine Learning algorithms [7].
 The architecture included an embedding layer, a flatten layer and two dense layers with ReLU and Sigmoid activation functions respectively.
-ReLU, being comparatively newer, is known to give better results than other functions and Sigmoid is used in the output layer as it is perfect for binary classification.
+ReLU, being comparatively newer, is known to give better results than other functions and Sigmoid is used in the output layer as it is perfect for binary classification.
 Dropout regularization was also used to avoid overfitting.
 Adam Optimizer, which almost always outperforms other optimizers [19], was used and binary cross entropy was used as the loss function.
 This architecture was chosen as it performed well in a similar problem [13].

 ## Approach 4
 This approach classifies tweets using a Recurrent